 Are you short on funds and longing for an epic travel adventure?
-The adventure you desire might be a lot cheaper and closer to home than you might think!
+The getaway you desire might be a lot cheaper and closer to home than you might think!
 There are a lot of cool places in this world and I bet there are some just a short drive from where you live.
-Take a micro adventure!
-British author, Allistair Humphreys is an authority on these close, short adventures.
+Why not take a microadventure!
+British author, Allistair Humphreys is an authority on these close to home, short adventures.
 He has great suggestions to create your own little escape on his website.

 Try searching for ideas, Google "day trips from" your city and see what piques your interest.
 Contact your local tourism board and find out what they recommend.
 I bet there are some popular tourist spots in your hometown that you've never experienced.